santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/lifepaths.md

 # Last Steps

-Don't forget a name.
+Don't forget about a name.
 Remember to tie the loose ends in your history.